 NATIONAL SYSTEM ADMINISTRATOR APPRECIATION DAY

-Each year, on the last Friday in July, it is National System Administrator Appreciation Day.
+National System Administrator Appreciation Day on the last Friday in July recognizes the IT professionals who keep organizations of all sizes up and running.
 This day is also known as Sysadmin Day, SysAdminDay, SAD or SAAD.

-HOW TO OBSERVE
+HOW TO OBSERVE SYSTEM ADMINISTRATOR DAY HISTORY

-Post on social media using #SysAdminDay and encourage others to join in.
+Post on social media using #SysAdminDay and encourage others to join in the celebration.

 29 July 2022

 25 July 2025

 27 July 2029